Suggested Mountain Biking Itineraries

 Hobart (1-3 days)

 The other main trail network to try and get to is the Meehan Ranges which you'll pass on your way in from the airport.
-The Meehan has a network of locally and professionally built trails, but is best enjoyed with someone who knows the routes.
+The Meehan has a network of locally and professionally built trails and now has a great jump and skills park at the main entrance.

 A bit further afield, the ride out to the top of Pelverata Falls is a real old school, deep rutted, bit of fun, and if you can combine it with a shuffle along the Kaoota Tramway or exploring the network of shoreline trails around Margate you'll have a lovely day.